cucumber/docs/content/docs/cucumber/api.md

 | `@smoke and @fast`   |                   Scenarios tagged with both `@smoke` and `@fast` |
 | `@gui or @database`  |                Scenarios tagged with either `@gui` or `@database` |

+Note: Using a `,` to separate tags in expressions such as `@tag1,@tag2` will cause the entire expression to be parsed as a single tag, potentially leading to unintended outcomes.
+It's required to separate the tags with space or operators like `and` `or` and `not`.

 For even more advanced tag expressions you can use parenthesis for clarity, or to change operator precedence: